CUDA-L1: Improving CUDA Optimization via Contrastive Reinforcement Learning: Introduction

-\item \textbf{Optimal Combination Selection:} Upon the discovery of these techniques, CUDA-L1 can identify the optimal combination of them to achieve maximum speedup for different CUDA tasks.

-\item \textbf{Uncovering Fundamental Principles:} CUDA-L1 is able to uncover fundamental principles of CUDA optimization, such as the multiplicative nature of optimizations and how certain ``gatekeeper'' techniques must be applied first to unlock the effectiveness of others.
+\denseparagraph{\Romnum{2}) Optimal Combination Selection:} Upon the discovery of these techniques, CUDA-L1 can identify the optimal combination of them to achieve maximum speedup for different CUDA tasks. \denseparagraph{\Romnum{3}) Uncovering Fundamental Principles:} CUDA-L1 is able to uncover fundamental principles of CUDA optimization, such as the multiplicative nature of optimizations and how certain ``gatekeeper'' techniques must be applied first to unlock the effectiveness of others. \denseparagraph{\Romnum{4}) Identifying Hidden Bottlenecks:} It identifies non-obvious performance bottlenecks and rejects seemingly beneficial optimizations that actually harm performance.